chanzuckerberg/fogg/README.md

 ### Transparency

-Fogg tries to stay out of your way– it will do the work it needs to by generating Terraform and make files, then it steps aside for you to manage your infrastructure.
-Everything that could effect your infra is right there on disk in your directory for you to read and understand.
+Fogg tries to stay out of your way– it will do its work by generating Terraform and Make files, and then it step aside for you to manage your infrastructure.
+Everything that could effect your infrastructure is right there in your resposityr for you to read and understand.

 There is no magic.

-And if you ever decide to stop using it, you have a working repo you can take in a different direction, just stop running `fogg apply`.
+And if you ever decide to stop using it, you have a working repo you can take in a different direction, just stop running `fogg apply` and go your own way.

 ## Copyright